BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 The blue NAT gateway is used way more than the two others between 19h00 and 22h00.
 The green NAT gateway is used half as much as the other two during peak usage times.
 This is because AZ-rebalacing has resulted in twice as many instances in one AZ than in the others.

-Also, Kubernetes’s **cluster-autoscaler** isn’t really compatible with many ASGs.
+Also, Kubernetes’s **cluster-autoscaler** isn’t really compatible with many AutoScalingGroups.
 We’ll cover how it works later in this post (Scalability/ExpanderPriority), but keep in mind that each application should run on no more than a maximum of 4 ASGs.
 This is due to the failover mechanism of cluster-autoscaler that doesn’t detect ASGs errors like _InsufficientInstanceCapacity_, which considerably increases the scale-up time.
 We are particularly concerned because we need to scale quickly and intensely.

 We’ve rolled-back on the ASG number.
-We now have a maximum of 4 ASGs per application group (see next section: Resiliency/DedicatedASGs), with 2 being Spot and 2 on-demand fallbacks.
+We now have a maximum of 4 ASGs per application group (see next section: Resiliency/DedicatedAutoScalingGroups), with 2 being Spot and 2 on-demand fallbacks.

-### Dedicated ASGs by app
+### Dedicated AutoScalingGroups by app

-We started to dedicate ASGs for some applications when Prometheus was eating all the memory of a node, ending up in OOM errors.
+We started to dedicate AutoScalingGroups for some applications when Prometheus was eating all the memory of a node, ending up in OOM errors.
 Because Prometheus replays its WAL at startup and consumes a lot of memory doing so, adding a Limit over the memory was of no use.
 It was OOMKill during the WAL process, restarted, OOMKilled again, etc. .
 Therefore, we isolated Prometheus on on-demand nodes having a lot of memory so it could use up all of it.

 Then, one of our main API experienced a huge load, **60% IDLE CPU to 0% in a few seconds**.
 Because of the violence of such a peak, active pods started to consume all CPU available on nodes, depriving other pods.
 Getting rid of CPU Limits is [a recommendation](https://erickhun.com/posts/kubernetes-faster-services-no-cpu-limits/) that comes with drawbacks that we measured and chose to follow the recommendation to ensure performance.
 As a result, the entire cluster went down, lacking for available CPU.